-The following Directors of Ipserv Limited are members of Ipswich Borough Council: Lucy Trenchard and Colin Kreidewolf.
-The Chief Executive, the Head of Culture & Environment and the Human Resources Operations Managers are also Directors.
+The following Directors of Ipserv Ltd are members of Ipswich Borough Council: Lucy Trenchard and Colin Kreidewolf.
+The Chief Executive, the Director (Culture and Environment) and the Human Resources Operations Manager are also Directors.

-As at 31 March 2021, all the allotted called up ordinary share capital of the Company was owned by the Council.
+As at 31 March 2022, all the allotted called up ordinary share capital of the Company was owned by the Council.
 The Council therefore has a controlling influence.